Creation of young colonies (nuclei)

 Work procedure:

-- capture the queen of the mother colony and place her in a queen cage
+- catch the queen of the parent colony and place her in a queen cage

-- place the cage with the mother-colony queen or a new breeding queen in a swarm box (or in a nuc box with frames of foundation)
+- place the cage containing the queen of the parent colony, or a new breeder queen, in a swarm box (or in a nucleus box with foundation frames)

-- immediately give a little liquid feed to the artificial swarm
+- give the artificial swarm a little liquid feed immediately

-- place the swarm in a dark, cool cellar until a homogeneous swarm cluster has formed around the queen cage (one to two nights)
+- place the swarm in a dark and cool cellar until a homogeneous swarm cluster has formed around the queen cage (one to two nights)

-- place it at a young-colony site about 3 km away with frames of foundation and release the queen (if the artificial swarm is to be housed at the same site as before, it must be kept in the cellar for at least 4 nights and fed)
+- establish it on a nucleus apiary about 3 km away with frames of foundation and release the queen (if the artificial swarm is to be housed on the same site as before, it must be kept in the cellar for at least 4 nights and fed)

-- first check after 7 days of the new colony (queen accepted if a new queen was introduced, number of bees, food etc.)
+- first inspection of the new colony after 7 days (queen accepted if a new queen was introduced, number of bees, food, etc.)

-- treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

 - check the donor colony